Susan Francia

-Zsuzsanna "Susan" Francia (Francia Zsuzsanna; born November 8, 1982) is a Hungarian-American two time Olympic gold medalist rower.
-Growing up in Abington, Pennsylvania, she attended Abington Senior High School, followed by the University of Pennsylvania, graduating in 2004 with bachelor's and a master's degrees in Criminology and Sociology.
-She currently resides in Princeton, New Jersey, and is affiliated with the US Rowing Training Center.
+Zsuzsanna "Susan" Francia (Francia Zsuzsanna; born November 8, 1982) is a Hungarian-American two-time Olympic gold medalist rower.
+Growing up in Abington, Pennsylvania as the daughter of Nobel laureate, Hungarian biochemist and mRNA researcher Katalin Karikó, she attended Abington Senior High School, followed by the University of Pennsylvania, graduating in 2004 with a bachelor's degree in sociology of law and deviance and a master's degree in criminology.
+She resides in Princeton, New Jersey, and is affiliated with the US Rowing Training Center.

+Early life and education

-Francia is the daughter of Hungarian biochemist and renowned mRNA researcher Katalin Karikó.
+Susan Francia is the daughter of Nobel laureate, Hungarian biochemist and mRNA researcher Katalin Karikó.
 She is fluent in Hungarian.

-Rowing career

 Francia began rowing as a sophomore at the University of Pennsylvania in 2001.
 She was a Collegiate Rowing Coaches Association Division I All-American at the University of Pennsylvania in 2004.
+She graduated from the University of Pennsylvania in 2004 with a bachelor's degree in sociology of law and deviance and a master's degree in criminology.
+She also earned a master's in business administration from UCLA in 2018.

+Career

-After graduating, she spent ten years as a member of the U.S. Rowing Senior National Team and won a gold medal in women's eight at the 2008 Olympics in Beijing, China and the 2012 Olympics in London, England.
+After graduating, Francia spent ten years as a member of the U.S. Rowing Senior National Team and won gold medals in women's eight at the 2008 Olympics in Beijing, China and the 2012 Olympics in London, England.

-Francia won the Remenham Cup Remenham Challenge Cup at the 2011 and 2006 Henley Royal Regatta.
+Francia won the Remenham Challenge Cup at the 2011 and 2006 Henley Royal Regatta.
 At the FISA World Rowing Championships in 2006, Francia won the gold medal in the women's eight with a new world's best time of 5:55.50.